 While it’s best to start with an image that has been correctly exposed, sometimes you’ll end up with a photo that’s just a little too dark, and you may be able to improve it by manipulating the brightness setting.

 Keep in mind that editing the brightness will make everything brighter (or darker).
 This should be done incrementally and with attention to not creating areas that are overly bright, and you can often improve and balance your results by adjusting the contrast at the same time.

 Thanks to Instagram and other apps, filters have become a popular photo editing option.
 They can be used to add special or artistic effects to your images, but they can also serve as a shortcut to correct issues in your image.

 For example, in the image above, the photo on the left had a yellowish tone to it.
-To make the colors more balanced, Canva’s “Nordic” filter was applied to tone done the yellow.
+Change the color to make the colors more balanced, Canva’s “Nordic” filter was applied to tone done the yellow.